 My lower arms felt like they were getting bigger and stronger every time I did the exercise.
 The workout only took around a minute to do and I only needed to do it once a day.
 So getting into the habit of doing wrist rollers once a day was easy.
 I took a day off once in a while to give my muscles time to recover.

-I could not do any finger push ups.
-After 2 weeks of doing wrist rolls I tested my strength by attempting to do finger push ups.
-I did 2 finger push ups fairly easily.
-A week later I tried again and did 4 finger push ups.
+I could not do any finger push-ups.
+After 2 weeks of doing wrist rolls, I tested my strength by attempting to do finger push ups.
+I did 2 finger push-ups fairly easily.
+A week later I tried again and did 4 finger push-ups.
 Before I started working out my forearms with wrist rolls I could do 0 finger push ups.
-4 weeks later I could do 6 finger push ups with good form.
+Four weeks later, I could do 6 finger push-ups with good form.